isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Ghana/Processes.md

 Statement of Authorisation.

 After a Joint Statement of Authorisation has been issued, the project “applicant” becomes a project “participant”.
-Project participants may then register their mitigation activity with the approved International Offset Programme stated in the letters of authorisation and inform the Joint Committee of their registration.
+Project participants may then register their mitigation activity with the approved carbon crediting programme <sup>1</sup> stated in the letters of authorisation and inform the Joint Committee of their registration.
 They may then begin to implement their project.

 If the proposed activity is not authorised, the project applicant will be advised by the Joint Committee on how to revise their project authorisation application (if relevant).